enright/liftA-syntax/README.md

 };
 ```

 For many libraries, it is possible to write some simple transformation functions to convert the entire API to an arrow form.
-For example here is a function "dynamoErrorBack" that converts most of the dynamoDB API calls into arrows.
+For example here is a function "dynamoErrorBack" that converts many of the dynamoDB API calls into arrows.
 The method parameter is the name of the api call such as "batchGetItem".
 The "dynamo" variable is a configured dynamo instance.
 This can be found in lifta-dynamodb.

 + dynamoErrorBack returns a function with the arrow signature (x, cont, p) for the specified method
 + The arrow uses x as the request object and calls dynamo[method] (so use _.first_ when combining)
-+ The SDK's req.abort feature is incorporated into the canceller
++ The SDK's req.abort feature is easily incorporated into the canceller
-+ The callback will continue the arrow with an Error or with data
++ The callback will continue the arrow with an Error or with data (if req not aborted)

 ```javascript
 let cb = (x, cont, p, advance, err, data) => {